Skip to Content

 Rainbow Trout Sashimi Recipe

-When we think of sashimi, we often think of saltwater fish; freshwater fish rarely comes to mind.
+When we think of sashimi, we often think of saltwater fish or anadromous fish like salmon, freshwater fish rarely comes to mind.

-This is because freshwater fish like rainbow trout can carry parasites that may be harmful to humans.
+This is because freshwater fish like rainbow trout can carry parasites that may be harmful to humans if eaten raw.

 For this reason, great care should be taken if attempting this recipe.

-To do this, the fish should be deep frozen to -0.4f.
+To do this, the fish should be deep frozen to -4f.
 However, most home freezers cannot reach this temperature.

 Another option is to purchase the fish from a fish farm with a management plan for parasites.